ghazaleh-ostovar/QS-inhibitors-screening/README.md

 Quorum sensing (QS) is a key communication system in bacteria, regulating collective behaviors such as biofilm formation and virulence.
 Disrupting this signaling through **quorum sensing inhibitors (QSIs)** offers a promising anti-virulence strategy, especially for tackling antibiotic-resistant infections.

 Quorum sensing inhibitors (QSIs) show promise as therapeutics, but inconsistent effects across receptors and compound types remain a barrier to clinical translation.
-This project addresses this gap by distinguishing potent inhibitors, weak inhibitors, and activators—an essential step toward improving drug selectivity and minimizing unintended activation of QS pathways.
+This project addresses that gap by distinguishing potent inhibitors, weak inhibitors, and activators, taking a step toward improving drug selectivity and minimizing unintended activation of QS pathways.

 ---